senkal/qt-canvas-demo1/README.md

 # Qt Demos
-Some basic tutorials for qt
+Some basic tutorials for Qt.

 Work on mobile but not scalable so look ok only on desktop.

-Mobile sclaing is not the goal for this.
+Mobile scaling is not the goal.

 ## Water demo from [Maroon](http://doc.qt.io/qt-5/qtquick-demos-maroon-example.html)
 Some basic animations and transitions.
-- SequentialAnimation on numeric properties
+- sequentialAnimation on numeric properties
 - rotate images
-- ParticleSystem for emitting objects with some variations
+- particleSystem for emitting objects with some variations